-I’ve compiled some of the high level benefits of e-learning because it’s important to remember that many still think of it as a boring, static exercise which does little more than tick a box (and cost money).
-The battle for many HR and L&D teams is convincing senior budget holders that e-learning can be so much more than that, taking on many forms, increasing speed to competency, upskilling staff and having a real bottom line benefit.
+We’ve compiled some of the high-level benefits of eLearning because it’s important to remember that many still think of it as a boring, static exercise that does little more than tick a box (and cost money).
+The battle for many HR and L&D teams is convincing senior budget holders that eLearning can be so much more than that, taking on many forms, increasing speed to competency, upskilling staff, and having a real bottom-line benefit.

 Face-to-face tuition can get expensive